John Wick: Films

-John Wick (2014)
+John Wick: Chapter 1 (2014)

 John Wick is a retired assassin who returns to his old ways after a group of Russian gangsters steal his car and kill his puppy which was given to him by his late wife Helen.

 The film was developed in 2012.
-Principal photography began September 25, 2013, and wrapped on December 20, 2013.
+Principal photography began on September 25, 2013, and wrapped on December 20, 2013.

 John Wick: Chapter 2 (2017)

 Forced to honor a debt from his past life, John Wick is sent to assassinate a target he has no wish to kill, where he faces betrayal at the hands of his sponsor.

 Principal photography began on October 26, 2015.
-The film was premiered in February 2017.
+The film premiered in February 2017.

 John Wick: Chapter 3 – Parabellum (2019)

 John Wick is declared excommunicado after killing an international crime lord on Continental grounds, where he sets out to save himself from bounty hunters and assassins.

-The third film was announced in October 2016, production began in early 2018 and was released in May 2019.
+The third film was announced in October 2016, production began in early 2018, and it was released in May 2019.

 John Wick: Chapter 4 (2023)

 John Wick takes his fight against the High Table global as he seeks out more powerful players in the underworld from different countries.

-In May 2019, prior to the release of John Wick: Chapter 3 – Parabellum, Chad Stahelski confirmed on a Reddit "Ask Me Anything" thread that discussion of another film had arisen.
+In May 2019, before the release of John Wick: Chapter 3 – Parabellum, Chad Stahelski confirmed on a Reddit "Ask Me Anything" thread that discussion of another film had arisen.
 Keanu Reeves had also stated that he would continue as long as the films are successful.
 Lionsgate announced the film during John Wick 3s opening week, with a scheduled release date of May 21, 2021.
 In April 2020, though, during an interview with Collider, Stahelski revealed that the film would most likely not make its 2021 release date due to his commitment to The Matrix Resurrections.
 He also revealed, during the same interview, that a 100-page "scriptment" (part script/part outline) had been written for the film.
 The screenplay was written by Shay Hatten and Michael Finch, as the studio decided to move on from series creator Derek Kolstad.
 Production was due to commence in June 2021 in Paris and Berlin, with additional filming in Japan and New York City.
 Partly due to the COVID-19 pandemic, the film was released on March 24, 2023.
 In June 2021, Donnie Yen, Rina Sawayama, Shamier Anderson, Bill Skarsgård, and Hiroyuki Sanada joined the cast.
 Principal photography began on June 28, 2021.
 In October 2021, principal photography had wrapped.